 Any recovering addict knows that inspiration can only get you so far.
 You might feel pumped to get sober in the new year, but that sense of inspiration won’t last.
 It may take hours, days, or weeks, but eventually the urge to drink will overpower your weakening resolve.

 This is because sobriety relies on maintenance, and maintenance is neither exciting nor inspirational.
-In rehab, recovering addicts learn to do the work day in and day out to stay sober.
+In drug and alcohol abuse treatment centers, recovering addicts learn to do the work day in and day out to stay sober.
 They grow their sobriety muscles by slogging, learning how to maintain those muscles even when they don’t see the point.